 Dominica is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

-Despite the devastation of Hurricane Irma, Dominica made some progress in its AML regime in 2018.
-With the assistance of a donor, Dominica has begun a National Risk Assessment (NRA).
+Despite the devastation caused by Hurricanes Irma and Maria in 2017, Dominica made some progress on its AML regime in 2018.
+Dominica began a national risk assessment (NRA) in 2016.
 The findings of the NRA will provide a roadmap for the future.
-Dominica reports there are currently 13 offshore banks regulated by the Financial Services Unit (FSU), which also licenses and supervises credit unions, insurance companies, internet gaming companies, and the country’s economic citizenship program.
+Dominica reports there are currently 17 offshore banks regulated by the Financial Services Unit (FSU), which also licenses and supervises credit unions, insurance companies, internet gaming companies, and the country’s economic citizenship program.

 There are no international sanctions currently in force against this country.

 World Governance Indicator – Control of Corruption 70